 Hilary Atzrott works with clients in the drafting and negotiation of agreements related to the development, acquisition, and disposition of properties.
-Hilary is well versed in the intricacies of New York City's discretionary land use and zoning approvals process and advises on the purchase of mixed-use buildings, navigates complex zoning approvals, and drafts agreements.
-She provides creative solutions to development issues, regularly appearing before the New York City Board of Standards and Appeals, the Department of City Planning and City Planning Commission, and the Landmarks Preservation Commission.
+Hilary is especially well versed in the intricacies of New York City's discretionary land use and zoning approvals process and advises on land use issues related to the purchase of mixed-use buildings, navigates complex zoning approvals, and guides environmental reviews.
+She provides creative solutions to development issues, regularly appearing before the New York City Board of Standards and Appeals, City Planning Commission, and the Landmarks Preservation Commission.

 Hilary's experience includes advising one of New York City's largest not-for-profit employers on the review of development options and discretionary land use approvals for its real estate holdings, including the development of a ground-up medical facility.
-She has assisted in the negotiation of a license agreement and consents for a pipeline facility serving a major transportation hub, advised a development team on the rezoning of a full-block site in Brooklyn, counseled a major Syracuse, New York stakeholder on an environmental review related to a major infrastructure project, and represented an educational institution in obtaining a variance from the Board of Standards and Appeals in order to expand campus facilities.
+She has assisted in the negotiation of a license agreement and consents for a pipeline facility serving a major transportation hub, advised a development team on the rezoning of a full-block site in Brooklyn, counseled a major Syracuse, New York stakeholder on an environmental review related to a major infrastructure project, represented an educational institution in obtaining a variance from the Board of Standards and Appeals in order to expand campus facilities, and obtained zoning approvals and a ground lease for a Manhattan museum.

-Hilary also works on transactional matters, which has included drafting purchase and sale agreements for community facilities in Harlem, the Hudson Valley, and Queens; facilitating the sale of development rights between private developers in Brooklyn; and obtaining zoning approvals and a ground lease for a Manhattan museum.
+Hilary also works on transactional matters, including drafting purchase and sale agreements for community facilities in Harlem, the Hudson Valley, and Queens; facilitating the sale of development rights between private developers in Brooklyn; and assisting in the acquisition of a full-block office complex in Delaware.